albertz/commandergenius/project/jni/application/scummvm/readme.txt

-To compile ScummVM add the ScummVM SVN branch 1.2.0 to directory "scummvm" (or make a symlink to it), apply patch scummvm-1.2.0.diff, then from dir 'project/jni/application' execute commands
+To summarize: you have to download my GIT repo from https://github.com/pelya/commandergenius, then install Android SDK 2.2, NDK r4b, and "ant" tool, then you should launch commands

-rm src
+    rm project/jni/application/src
-ln -s scummvm src
+    ln -s scummvm project/jni/application/src

-Then go to project root and launch 'build.sh' - that should be it.
-You need to have Android SDK 2.2 and NDK r4b installed in your PATH.
+    cd project && android update project -p . then download ScummVM 1.2 SVN into the dir project/jni/application/scummvm/scummvm (or create a symlink to it if you already have downloaded it), then apply patch project/jni/application/scummvm/scummvm-1.2.0.diff onto ScummVM, and launch build.sh.
+That should be it.